 What laws govern conducting a cremation in Georgia?

-In the case that there may be more than one legal next of kin (for example, if there are several siblings), ALL must sign to consent before a cremation can proceed.
+If there may be more than one legal next of kin (for example, if there are several siblings), ALL must sign to consent before a cremation can proceed.

 This can sometimes cause issues with being able to conduct a cremation.
 If siblings disagree or are estranged.
 If you are considering cremation for yourself, it can be wise to at least plan ahead regarding signing off on the authorization documentation.